 After the chaos of the last few weeks building up to Dec.
-25, the week in between Christmas and New Years can seem almost surreal.
+25, the week in between Christmas and New Year's can seem almost surreal.
 The old year, with all of its issues, is not quite over and the new year, with all of its promise, has not yet begun.
 But that doesn't mean you need to put off your plan for a healthier lifestyle until Jan.
 1.

 1. Pick a date to get rid of the leftovers.
-If you're like me, your kitchen is stocked after the holidays with the remains of the huge meals as well as countless breads, cookies, candies and pies that you received as gifts.
+If you're like me, your kitchen is stocked after the holidays with the remains of huge meals as well as countless breads, cookies, candies and pies that you received as gifts.
 But if your plan for the new year is to eat healthier, you don't want to start with a kitchen full of junk.
-So pick a date a day or two after the holidays when you will give away, freeze or toss (or compost!) all of those rich holiday goodies so that they are not staring you in the face on Jan.
+So pick a date after the holidays when you will give away, freeze or toss (or compost!) all of those rich holiday goodies so that they are not staring you in the face on Jan.
 1.

 2. Stock up on the good stuff.
 Now that you have more room in your fridge, stock it up with healthy stuff like fruits, veggies, lean meats, whole grains and quick and healthy snacks.